 Sections

-2. Introduction: a review of the literature that you used to build your hypothesis.
+1.Literature Review: a review of the literature that you used to build your research questions about the relationships between your variables.
 Your Introduction should:

 - your use of SPSS software